aruleesh/EDA-of-zomato/README.md

 ## Data Schema
 The project includes the following tables:

-goldusers_signup: Contains information about users who have signed up for the Zomato Gold membership, including user ID and the signup date.
+1.Goldusers_signup: Contains information about users who have signed up for the Zomato Gold membership, including user ID and the signup date.

-users: Represents general user signups, including user ID and signup date.
+2.Users: Represents general user signups, including user ID and signup date.

-sales: Records transactions made by users, including user ID, transaction date, and product ID.
+3.Sales: Records transactions made by users, including user ID, transaction date, and product ID.

-product: Provides details about the products available on Zomato, including product ID, product name, and price.
+4.Product: Provides details about the products available on Zomato, including product ID, product name, and price.

 ## Key Questions Explored
 1.Total Spending by Each Customer on Zomato: